-Sara L. Imhof serves both as the Midwest Regional Director and a Policy Analyst for The Concord Coalition, a nonpartisan, grassroots organization dedicated to educating the public about federal budget issues and their consequences for the future.
-The Concord Coalition was founded in 1992 by former United States Senators Warren Rudman (R-NH) and the late Paul Tsongas (D-MA), and former Secretary of Commerce Peter G. Peterson.
+Sara L. Imhof serves both as the Midwest Regional Director and Educational Programs Director for The Concord Coalition, a nonpartisan, grassroots organization dedicated to educating the public about federal budget issues and their consequences for the future.
+The Concord Coalition was founded in 1992 by two former United States Senators -- the late Warren Rudman (R-NH) and the late Paul Tsongas (D-MA), and former Secretary of Commerce Peter G. Peterson.
 The non-profit organization is now chaired by former Senators Rudman and Sam Nunn (D-GA).

 Prior to joining the Concord Coalition in 2008, Dr. Imhof served as a senior policy analyst for the Government Accountability Office’s (GAO) health care team, focusing on Medicare quality and long-term care health policy issues.

 Additional prior professional experiences include being the Assistant to the Director for the University of Iowa Center for Macular Degeneration, a Hospital Development Coordinator for both the Iowa Donor Network and the Iowa Lions Eye Bank, and a registered nurse at the University of Iowa Hospital and Clinics.

 Sara recieved a Ph.D in health management and policy from the University of Iowa in Iowa City, IA and serves as an adjunct faculty member at the University of Iowa.

 Prior to that, she received her Bachelor’s of Science degree in nursing, her Master’s of the Arts in health promotion.